Jafranco96/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals

 The second variable Louise is interested in analyzing its effect on a campaign’s outcome is the fundraising goal.
 For example, are campaigns with lower fundraising goals much more successful than those with higher goals?
-Is there a specific fundraising range that has the most successful percentage outcome?
+Is there a specific fundraising range that has the highest success percentage?
 This is the purpose of this particular analysis.
 To perform this analysis, a new table was created in the following format:

 <img src = "https://github.com/Jafranco96/kickstarter-analysis/blob/main/Goals_Table.png"/>